Spain to extend state of emergency to April 26 as rise in infections slows

 Spain's coronavirus death toll rose to 11,744 on Saturday - the world's second-highest after Italy.
 However, the toll of 809 people who died during the past 24 hours was below Friday's 932 deaths and also down from Thursday's daily record of 950, the Health Ministry said.
 That represented a 7% increase in total deaths, compared with the roughly 20% increase registered a week ago.

-Meanwhile, the total number of registered infections rose to 124,736 on Saturday from 117,710 on Friday, when Spain overtook Italy in the total number of infections for the first time.
+The total number of registered infections rose to from 117,710 on Friday to 124,736 on Saturday, putting Spain ahead of Italy, which reported 124,632 infections as of Saturday.
 'DOWNWARD TREND'

 The figures "confirm the downward trend we have seen in the last few days," said Maria Jose Sierra, the deputy head of Spain's health emergency.
 Still, she acknowledged that "there are many more light cases of coronavirus which are not included in our figures because we are concentrating on the most serious cases".

-Spain, which is struggling to provide enough equipment for its overwhelmed hospitals, said on Friday that Turkey had requisitioned ventilators ordered by Madrid for its own use.
+Spain, which is struggling to provide enough equipment for its overwhelmed hospitals, said on Friday that Turkey had requisitioned ventilators ordered by Madrid.
 "In recent days, the Turkish government has placed a series of restrictions on the export of a broad spectrum of health products, mainly motivated by its concern to be able to supply its own health system," Spanish Foreign Minister Arancha Gonzalez told a news conference.

 Turkey is currently ninth globally in terms of confirmed COVID-19 cases with nearly 21,000 registered infections.
 A Turkish diplomatic source told Reuters that Turkey and Spain "are working on the issue and it is being resolved".